top of page

 Her eyes stung.
 A traitorous heat gathered low in her body, the way her thighs shifted before she could stop them, she hated it.
 Sometimes, she didn't like that he saw her so clearly and understood exactly how the machinery of her wanting worked, even when she wished it wouldn’t.

-He kissed her hard enough that the world collapsed inward around the contact.
+He turned her around and kissed her hard enough that the world collapsed inward around the contact.
 She kissed him back before she could think better of it, her hands clutching at the waist of his drawstring pants as though she needed the anchoring.

 He lifted her easily and set her on the edge of the vanity dressing table.
 The room smelled of the water cologne he wore when he traveled, mixed with the seawater, as his fingers moved toward the strings over his groin.
 This was new.
 They’d never done it like this before.